sockysec/Telerecon/README.md

 1. Download all files and save to directory of choice.

-2. Ensure your system is up to date
+2. Ensure your system is up to date (recommended)
 ```
 sudo apt update
 sudo apt upgrade